jiafengkevinchen/close-replication/README.md

 `docker rmi replication-eb-replication:latest`.
 Make sure `replication-eb-replication:latest` matches what's shown in `docker images`.

+Use `docker system prune -a --volumes` to reset everything.

 ### Option 2 (Source)

 If Docker is not an option, use the host installation walkthrough in [source-install.md](./source-install.md) (./source-install.md).
 It covers: